Profinite completions of topological operads: Introduction

 In the preceding \cref{sec:Profinite-G-spaces}, we give an alternative construction of the model structure on equivariant profinite spaces due to Quick \cite{Quick2011Continuous}.
 The reason for giving this construction is twofold.
-On the one hand, it serves as an introduction to the similar but more complicated constructions for dendroidal profinite spaces presented in \cref{sec:Model-structures} as just described.
-On the other, the results of this section will be used in \cref{sec:Reedy-comparison}, where we compare the model structures constructed in \cref{sec:Model-structures} with Reedy type model structures.
-In this section, we also introduce a new Reedy structure on the smaller category of trees in which all vertices have at least two incoming edges.
+On the one hand, it serves as an introduction to the similar but more complicated constructions in \cref{sec:Model-structures} as just described.
+On the other, we obtain a new description of the fibrations of this model structure (see \cref{corollary:Fibrations-between-lean-profinite-G-spaces}).
+This description plays a crucial role in \cref{sec:Reedy-comparison}, where we compare the model structures constructed in \cref{sec:Model-structures} with Reedy type model structures.
+In this section, we also introduce a new Reedy structure on the category of trees in which all vertices have at least two incoming edges.
 This new Reedy structure, called the ``outer Reedy structure'', plays a central role in \cref{sec:Boavida-Horel-Robertson}.

-For the complete Segal model structure on dendroidal profinite spaces it is relatively straightforward to deduce a Dwyer--Kan style characterization of the weak equivalences (\cref{sec:Dwyer-Kan}) as well as the characterization of its underlying $\infty$-category as an $\infty$-categorical pro-category (\cref{sec:Underlying-infty}).
-Combining these characterizations with the Quillen equivalence to the model structure of \cref{theoremA} that we establish in \cref{sec:Model-structures}, we obtain the same results for the latter model category.
+For the complete Segal model structure on dendroidal profinite spaces, it is relatively straightforward to deduce a Dwyer--Kan style characterization of the weak equivalences (\cref{sec:Dwyer-Kan}) as well as the characterization of its underlying $\infty$-category as an $\infty$-categorical pro-category (\cref{sec:Underlying-infty}).
+This implies analogous results for the model structures on dendroidal profinite sets from \cite{BlomMoerdijk2022ProfinitePartI}, which are hard to prove directly in that setting.

-In our final \cref{sec:Boavida-Horel-Robertson} we address the question of how our profinite completion relates to the one constructed for certain ``good'' operads by \cite{BoavidaHorelRobertson2019GenusZero}.
-We show that the two coincide for such ``good'' operads without operations in arity zero and only the identity operation in arity 1.
-This shows that the profinite completion of \cite[\S 5]{BoavidaHorelRobertson2019GenusZero} can be extended to a large class of operads, whether ``good'' or not.
+In our final \cref{sec:Boavida-Horel-Robertson}, we address the question of how our profinite completion relates to the naive one for profinitely adapted operads considered in \cite{BoavidaHorelRobertson2019GenusZero}.
+We show that the two coincide for profinitely adapted operads that have no operations in arity zero and only the identity operation in arity 1.
+In particular, the profinite completion of \cite[\S 5]{BoavidaHorelRobertson2019GenusZero} can be extended to all such operads, whether profinitely adapted or not.

 \paragraph{Acknowledgements}

 Thomas Blom was supported by a grant from the Knut and Alice Wallenberg Foundation.
 He furthermore wishes to thank the Copenhagen Centre for Geometry and Topology (DNRF151) for its hospitality during the writing of this paper.